prototypal/metamask-plugin-wrapper/README.md

 # METAMASK PLUGIN WRAPPER

-Wraps plugins into a secure container for code isolation (iframe first, then using SES with plugin that should be sessified)
+Implements the app key api for the plugin's domain Loads the plugin's script and interface

-Implements the message API communications
+Passes parameters and the provider to the plugin's

-Will inject the plugin functions and state into visited webpages Will be ran in metamask extension background page
+[TBD] Wraps plugins into a secure container for code isolation (Using SES with plugin that should be sessified) [TBD] Will inject the plugin functions and state into visited webpages [TBD] Will be ran in metamask extension background page

 ## Metamask Plugins